Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: Potential Theory on Trees

 \section{Potential Theory on Trees}

 \it

 In this section, we develop the basic potential theory on trees.
-Most material is covered, with different degrees of generality, in various sources (\cite{LyPe} and \cite{So}, for instance).
+Most material is covered, with different degrees of generality, in various sources (\cite{So} and \cite{LyPe}, for instance).

-We give a self-contained exposition, only requiring the basic facts of nonlinear potential theory (Frostman's thesis), which are anyway recalled, without proof, in Appendix \hyperref[nlpt]{I}, and translated in tree terms in Appendix \hyperref[pttI]{II}.
-We list main features of the section. \begin{itemize} \item[(i)] In \ref{pttone}, we identify the capacity $\Cpc_{\partial T}$ on $\partial T$ considered before with (the restriction to $\partial T$ of) a new tree capacity $\Cpc$ defined on $\oT$.
+We give a self-contained exposition, only requiring the basic facts of nonlinear potential theory, for which we refer to \cite{AH} (Sect.
+2.3-2.5).
+The reader will find these facts translated into tree language in the Appendix.
+We list the main features of the section. \begin{itemize} \item[(i)] In \ref{pttone}, we identify the capacity $\Cpc_{\partial T}$ on $\partial T$ considered before with (the restriction to $\partial T$ of) a new tree capacity $\Cpc$ defined on $\oT$.
 This is analogous to the identification, for subsets of the unit circle, of logarithmic capacity in the complex plane with the linear $1/2$-Bessel capacity on circle.
 In the Ahlfors-regular case, as a consequence, we have the identification of $\Cpc_X$ with the new tree capacity $\Cpc$. \item[(ii)] In \ref{pttoneandahalf}, we estimate the capacity $\Cpc$ of points and sets having the form $\partial S(\alpha)$ ($\alpha\in T$).
 As a corollary, we have estimates for the capacity of metric balls in Ahlfors-regular spaces.
 It is here explained why the cases $s\in[1/\pp,1)$ are the only interesting ones in the Ahlfors-regular case and why $s=1/\pp$ is especially interesting. \item[(iii)] We prove in Section \ref{pttthree} a recursive formula to compute capacities of closed subsets of $\overline{T}$.
 Indeed, the formula gives two-sided estimates for capacities in Ahlfors-regular metric spaces. \item[(iv)] We give a simple proof, in Section \ref{ptttwo}, of the \bf Trace Theorem \it (or Carleson Measure Theorem) on trees.
-The measures satisfying the Trace Inequality (or Carleson imbedding, in the language of most complex analysts) will be characterized by a testing condition, in the spirit of \cite{KS2} \cite{KS}.
+The measures satisfying the Trace Inequality (or Carleson imbedding, in the language of most complex analysts) will be characterized by a testing condition, in the spirit of \cite{KS}.

 By the general machinery developed earlier, the Trace Theorem on trees implies an analogous theorem in Ahlfors-regular spaces.